ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 Sideloading of add-ins may have been disabled by your administrators.

 Do not use the URLs mentioned above to remove custom add-ins, as this fails most times.
 Instead, use one of the following options:
-- Open Outlook for the web, draft a new mail, click on the 'Apps' button, right-click the Set-OutlookSignatures add-in and select 'Uninstall'.
+- Open Outlook on the web, draft a new mail, click on the 'Apps' button, right-click the Set-OutlookSignatures add-in and select 'Uninstall'.
-- Remove the custom add-in in Outlook for Android or Outlook for iOS.
+- Remove the custom add-in in Outlook on Android or Outlook on iOS.

 ### 5.2.
 Microsoft 365 Centralized Deployment or Integrated Apps